10 Best Herbal Lotions For Bunion

 equisetum arvense lotion

-It is important to consult with a healthcare professional before using any herbal remedy, especially if you have existing health conditions or are taking other medications.
+However, it is important to consult a healthcare professional before using any herbal remedy, especially if you have existing skin conditions or are taking other medications.